dswd/vpncloud/vpncloud.md

     mode.
 Addresses that have not been seen for the given period of time  will be forgot. [default: 300]

+  * `--ifup <command>`:

+    A command to setup the network interface.
+The command will be run (as parameter to `sh -c`) when the device has been created to configure it.
+    The name of the allocated device will be available via the environment variable `IFNAME`.

+  * `--ifdown <command>`:

+    A command to bring down the network interface.
+The command will be run (as parameter to `sh -c`) to remove any configuration from the device.
+    The name of the allocated device will be available via the environment variable `IFNAME`.

   * `-v`, `--verbose`:

     Print debug information, including information for data being received and